Kevin-Oudai/Cooking-Fever-Bot/README.md

 version 2.0
 This version works a little better than the previous version but has many bugs to resolve and the code is very messy.
 Will test and state the issues I am having.

+version 2.1
+Fixed some of the issues and now the bot survives until level 35.